 Prior to surgery we will give you a local anaesthetic, usually via injection.

-The cost of removal for Fatty Cholesterol Deposits around the eye (Xanthelasma) starts at £250 for one and £50 for every further Xanthelasma.
+The cost of removal for Fatty Cholesterol Deposits around the eye (Xanthelasma) starts at £250* for one eyelid and £50 for every further eyelid, regardless of the size of the Xanthelasma.
 This does not include the consultation.
 For further price guidance click here

 Make an appointment